craftercms/docs/source/roadmap/index.rst

 * SPA Support II
 	- ICE (In-Context Editing) Pencils for React JS and Angular
-	- Drag and Drop for React JS and Angular
+	- Drag and Drop for React, Angular, and Vue
 * Crafter Studio features
 	- Schedule an item for publishing and continue editing it (specific-version publishing)
 	- Improved delete mechanics